vittorioromeo/bcs_thesis/source/20_ecs/13_ee_doc.md

 All the leftover details can be implemented in multiple ways:

-* Components can be bound to entities by using a **dense bitset**, where every bit corresponds to a component type.
+* Components can be bound to entities by using a **dense bitset**, where every bit corresponds to a component type;

     * The bitsets and additional metadata can be stored in various ways - the `context` will take care of providing access to them.

-* Systems can keep track of the subscribed entities by storing their IDs in an appropriate data structures.
+* Systems can keep track of the subscribed entities by storing their IDs in an appropriate data structures;

     * The `context` can take care of matching entities to systems when a new entity is created or its components are changed.